Milo

 —

-– Loves to look out windows and see what’s happening in the neighborhood
+– Loves to look out windows and keep tabs on what’s going on in the neighborhood

 This cat can be fearful and may need extra time to adjust to a new home.
 We’ve seen good progress here at the ARL, but don’t be surprised if it takes several weeks for this cat to become comfortable in a new place.
 This cat may hide and just observe at first – maybe for quite a while – and that is perfectly normal.
 Young children are too much for this cat right now, so we are highly recommending a quiet, mature home.
 We are happy to provide post-adoption resources.
 If you can give this cat extra time, patience and TLC, please consider adopting!
 It will be so rewarding to watch them gain confidence and start enjoying all the good things in life!